marcduiker/marcduiker.github.io/_posts/2018-06-21-the-anatomy-of-function-naming.md

 ## Safe and Consistent Naming

 An orchestration function depends on the implemented activity functions and both types of functions are located in the same Function App.
-This means we don't need to provide string literals seperately for the `[FunctionName]` in the activity and in the `CallActivityAsync()` methods in the orchestration but we can do something better.
+This means we don't need to provide string literals separately for the `[FunctionName]` in the activity and in the `CallActivityAsync()` methods in the orchestration but we can do something better.

 ### Option 1: Static Class with Constants